Last updated on June 30th, 2019 at 04:19 pm

-And I get to dream with YOU – the reader – that woman (or man) sitting out there in your own quiet corner of the world, with your own delicious dream–wishing, hoping, right along with us.
+And I get to dream with YOU–the reader–that woman (or man) sitting out there in your quiet corner of the world, with your sweet dream–wishing and hoping, right along with me.

-If you are someone with a cherished dream, you need to search for and find the encouragement you need, the wisdom you seek, and the knowledge that you aren’t alone on this quest to doing what you know you were called to do.
-I’m honored to share this journey with you.
+If you are someone with a cherished dream, you need to search for and find the encouragement you will need, the wisdom you seek, and the knowledge that you aren’t alone on your quest to do what you are being called to do.
+I’m honored that you’re here looking for inspiration.

-And today’s topic is about creating products to sell and accepting that our “message” we send to the world will take many different shapes.
+My topic today is about creating products to sell and accepting that the “message” you send out into the world will take many different shapes.

-And by “message”, I mean what it is that you are sharing with the world, whether it’s a speech, your style of cooking, how you’ve mastered living bravely, your unique type of photography, your world travels, your quirky style of music–your gifts.
-For at the core of every dream is the desire to share it with the world.
+And by “message,” I mean what it is that you are sharing with the world, whether it’s a speech, your style of cooking, how you’ve mastered living bravely, your unique type of photography, your world travels, your quirky style of music–your gifts.
+For at the core of every dream is the desire to share your message with the world.

 Because I was the picked-on kid, I grew up with this idea that to be successful meant you had to look like everyone else.
 How wrong I was!
-I learned that the very thing that made me different, would be the thing that made me great!
+I learned that the very thing that made me different would be the thing that makes me a successful motivational speaker.

-I think we have a natural tendency to look around, see what others are doing, and copying it.
+I think everyone has a natural tendency to look around, see what others are doing, and copy it.

-We see one path someone is using that seems to be going well, and you think you should follow it.
+You see one path someone is using that seems to be going well, and you think you should follow it.
 But dreams take different paths, different shapes, and end up in different places.
-It’s important to know that you will create your own unique dream.
-Yes, you will learn from others (like me).
+It’s important to know that you will create your unique dream and forge your unique path.
+Yes, you will still learn from others (like me).

-But the true key to reaching your dreams is defining the dream that really works for YOU!
-So fight the urge to say things like, “I’m a good writer, so I must have a book published and seen on the shelves of Barnes and Noble.”
+But the real key to reaching your dream goal is defining a dream that works for YOU.
+So fight the urge to say things like, “I’m a good writer, so I must have a book published that is a top recommendation on Amazon.”

 No. This may not be your path.

-You may start a blog that becomes wildly successful, and turns into a radio show, and you do what you love every day, and never get that book on the shelf at Barnes and Noble.
+You may start a blog that becomes wildly successful that becomes a popular podcast where you end up doing what you love every day, and you never get a book on Amazon’s recommended books list.

 My point is this: Step back from your dream, and see it from a bigger picture.
 See it as more than what you think it should look like, or what you’ve seen it look like for others.
 Get out of the box.
 See the message from a bigger perspective.
-See what is you want to bring to people.
-See how your gifts meets a need they have.
+See what you want to bring to people.
+See how your gifts meet a need people have.

 What is it that I am giving to the world?
 How does my dream fit their lives?
 What is my universal message?
 And who needs to hear it?

-The reason that I am asking this question is because I want you to see your dream from a bigger perspective.
+The reason that I am asking this question is that I want you to see your dream from a bigger perspective.
 I don’t want you to focus on something tiny like “I want to publish a book that is popular on Amazon” but something more significant like “I want to help young girls see the power they possess beyond the outer appearance.”

-When you can see your dream from higher up, it makes it easier to create product because instead of being laser focused on one specific path, you open yourself up to more possibilities and more ways that you can send your message to the world.
+When you can see your dream from higher up, it makes it easier to create a product to sell because instead of being laser focused on one specific path, and you open yourself up to more possibilities–more ways to share your unique message with the world.

-And then you simply make a list of all the many ways your message can be re-purposed, repackaged, presented to your audience in different ways – sometimes different ways of saying the same thing.
-For today’s post, I will focus on motivational speakers and give you a list of ways you could send your message to the world.
-And be encouraged to find ways that aren’t on the list.
+And then you make a list of all the many ways your message can be re-purposed, repackaged, presented to your audience in different ways–sometimes with varying methods of saying the same thing.
+For today’s post, I will focus on motivational speaker’s product ideas as an example of ways you can share your message with your tribe.
+Be encouraged to find ways that aren’t on my list below.

 That’s the point.

-8 Ways to Create Products to Sell —
+8 Ways for Speakers to Create Products to Sell

 You deliver your message live in front of a group.
-That’s your most obvious product.
+That’s your most prominent product.
 Don’t neglect it.
 Be a good speaker, and selling product will naturally follow.
-People see you and they want to take a piece of you home with them.
+People see you, and they want to take a piece of you home.

-By the time I was creating product, my audience was begging for a product from me.
+By the time I was creating a product, my audience was begging for a product from me.
 I was the product, and I needed to expand my product line beyond me giving speeches.

 2. Recorded Speeches.

-They can buy a copy of you giving this speech – live, or recorded in a studio.
+They can buy a copy of you giving your speech–live or recorded in a studio.

 3. Live Speech Recordings.

 These are harder to get due to quality issues and expense.
 But every time you give a speech, you have the chance to record it by audio or video.
-You can record it yourself by hiring a video crew (which I don’t recommend until you have thousands of dollars to invest, and a close-to-perfect venue) or by using some sort of digital recorder clipped to your collar.
+You can record it yourself by hiring a video crew (which I don’t recommend until you have thousands of dollars to invest and a close-to-perfect venue) or by using some digital recorder clipped to your collar.

-Start getting in the habit of asking all your clients if they have the ability to record your speech.
+Start getting in the habit of asking all your clients if they can record your speech.
 Sometimes this can be a bartering tool in negotiations.
 Many clients already have the equipment to make this happen.
 I tell my clients that they can use the video in whatever way they want, as long as they give me a copy.

 4. Studio Speech Recordings.